 - Social: to keep track of people on Facebook, LinkedIn, Twitter, Pinterest, Instagram, etc. It gives new meaning to the word “date”

 Calendars often tracked the movement of the sun or moon or both.
 Some, like the Egyptians of antiquity, traced the movements of planets such as Venus.
-Setting the date for the universal observance of Easter has witnessed international controversy — including the Council of Nicaea in AD 325 — and caused several calendar reforms.
+Setting the date for the universal observance of Easter has caused international controversy — including the Council of Nicaea in AD 325 — and occasioned several calendar reforms.
 If you don’t account for Easter, there are only 14 different permutations of the de facto international standard Gregorian Calendar, (named after Pope Gregory XIII who established it in 1582) now commonly in use.
 But because the date for Easter Sunday can vary so much — it’s the first Sunday after the first Paschal Full Moon after the Vernal Equinox, and let’s not forget Leap Year — there are 70 different calendars.

 So, back to the date for New Year… originally it was celebrated late in March when Spring begins with the Vernal Equinox.
 The ancient Babylonians were the first recorded observers of New Year festivities some 4,000 years ago and celebrated it with the priests offering sacrifices at their temple, kind of like a church.
 These celebrations lasted for 11 days, due to the numerous state-sponsored football bowl games played at that time.
 But because there were also the priestly religious observances held at this time, it caused a cry from the populace for the “separation of church and state-championships.”

 The Romans also celebrated the New Year in March, but there were so many adjustments to their calendar by their rulers, in part — this may be hard to believe — to extend their terms of office, that calendar dates no longer were synchronized with any astronomical movements.
 The Roman Senate was forced in 153 BC to start the new year on January 1.
 This did not sufficiently discourage calendar tampering, and in 46 BC Julius Caesar allowed the year to extend to 445 days, the “Year of Confusion,” until his new calendar reformed matters.
 It was called, ironically, the Julian Calendar.